MET Part IIB Examiners and Assessors: Faculty Board guidelines

 Cribs and reports

 - The Faculty Board requires every Assessor to provide a written report on the examination to be sent to the Chairman at the time the marks are handed in.
 A copy of the report is to be placed in the Assessor’s file for the Assessor in the following year.
 Where raw marks have been adjusted, the effect of the adjustment on the raw marks must be recorded in the report.

-- Examiners are required to provide cribs for their papers.
-The Faculty Board recommends to assessors the practice of including in the cribs comments that may serve as a useful guide to future students.
+- Assessors are required to provide cribs for their papers.
+The Faculty Board recommends to Assessors the practice of including in the cribs comments that may serve as a useful guide to future students.
 Specific comments may be added after each solution.
 Alternatively the section of the Assessor’s report that deals with individual questions may be reproduced on the last page of the crib.
 Assessors should update their crib in the light of examination marking where necessary and ensure that this updated version is supplied for putting on the web for future students.

 Setting the paper